broadinstitute/gnomad-browser/browser/help/topics/v4-hts.md

   - `n_larger`: Count of age values falling above highest histogram bin edge.
 - `downsamplings`: Dictionary keyed by dataset with values corresponding to available downsampled sample counts.
 - `filtering_model`: The variant filtering model used and its specific cutoffs.
-  - `filter_name`: Variant filtering model name used in the 'filters' row annotation, indicating the variant was filtered by this model during variant QC.
+  - `filter_name`: Variant filtering model name used in the '`filters`' row annotation, indicating the variant was filtered by this model during variant QC.
   - `score_name`: Annotation name of the score used for variant filtering.
   - `snv_cutoff`: SNV filtering cutoff information.
     - `bin`: Filtering percentile cutoff for SNVs.